katre/katre.github.io/beanstalk/index.md

 - On a critical success, they get a hint about the next encounter.
 - On a success, they climb with no problems.
-- On a failure, they fall and make enough noice to force a bonus encounter.
+- On a failure, they fall and make enough noise to force a bonus encounter.

 ### Encounters